WHAT TO EXPECT

 Treatment, although meant to be helpful, cannot be guaranteed to be of benefit.
 Your participation in these services is voluntary and withdrawing at any time is your right.
 However, if you withdraw before it is recommended, there are potential risks that may be helpful to discuss with me beforehand.

 Over my 20+ years of practice, I’ve integrated several different therapy modalities into my work.
 As a relationship therapist (RMFT), Family Systems Theory and Internal Family Systems Theory became the foundation of my interests and training.
 In these formative years, I also studied NarrativePerson-Centred and Emotional Focussed therapies.
 I had the privilege to be in regular group supervision with John P. Millar for 14 years until his death in 2017.
 John was heavily influenced by Psychoanalytic Experiential Theory/Practice and as a result, I learned to hold relational space and psychodynamic/systemic processes in the therapeutic frame at the same time.
-It was around 2017 that I came across a ‘new to me’ therapeutic modality – ISTDP, or Intensive Short-Term Dynamic Psychotherapy.
+It was around 2016 that I came across a ‘new to me’ therapeutic modality – ISTDP, or Intensive Short-Term Dynamic Psychotherapy.
 I had never been so excited to learn about a new approach.
 ISTDP fills so many gaps in my earlier training and I began both independent and formal study.

 This approach believes that persistent unmet needs and hurts experienced in our life cause wounds within us.
 These wounds result in us having painful hidden thoughts and feelings.
 Because we are generally programmed to avoid painful thoughts and feelings, our system develops all sorts of ways to try to avoid experiencing that pain and anxiety.
-ISTDP believes that the ways we try to avoid our painful thoughts and feelings cause the problems that we generally seek therapy for.
+ISTDP believes that the (mostly unconscious) ways we try to avoid our painful thoughts and feelings cause the problems that we generally seek therapy for.

 The goal of ISTDP is to help us begin to notice our anxiety and pain and to help us identify what kinds of things we do to try and get away from it.
-It also helps us explore whether we can find another way to deal with that pain which is healthier than looking away from it.
+It also helps us explore whether we can find another way to deal with that pain which is healthier than turning away from it.